ENCCS/intermediate-mpi/content/one-sided-pt2.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

-The use of |term-MPI_Win_fence| can pose constraints on RMA communication and, since it's a collective operation, incur performance penalties.
-Imagine, for example, that you created a window object in a communicator with ``N`` processes, but that only pairs of processes do RMA operations.
+The use of |term-MPI_Win_fence| can pose constraints on RMA communication and, since it's a collective operation, might incur performance penalties.
+Imagine, for example, that you created a window object in a communicator with :math:`N` processes, but that only pairs of processes do RMA operations.
 Fencing these operations will force the *whole* communicator to synchronize, even though in reality only the interacting pairs should do so.

 MPI enables you to have more fine-grained control than fences over synchronization.
 Exposure epochs on target processes can be opened and closed with:

 - |term-MPI_Win_post|,